neclimdul/marketo-rest/docs/Asset/Api/FormsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$folder = "folder_example"; // string | JSON representation of parent folder, with members 'id', and 'type' which may be 'Folder' or 'Program'
+$folder = 'folder_example'; // string | JSON representation of parent folder, with members 'id', and 'type' which may be 'Folder' or 'Program'
-$status = "status_example"; // string | Status filter for draft or approved versions
+$status = 'status_example'; // string | Status filter for draft or approved versions
-$max_return = "max_return_example"; // string | Maximum number of channels to return.
+$max_return = 'max_return_example'; // string | Maximum number of channels to return.
 Max 200, default 20
-$offset = "offset_example"; // string | Integer offset for paging
+$offset = 'offset_example'; // string | Integer offset for paging

 try {
     $result = $apiInstance->browseForms2UsingGET($folder, $status, $max_return, $offset);